-The LM20123 has built in under and over voltage comparators that control the power switches.
-Whenever there is an excursion in output voltage above the set OVP threshold, the part will terminate the present on-pulse, turn on the low side FET, and pull the PGOOD pin low.
-The low side FET will remain on until either the FB voltage falls back into regulation or the zero cross detection is triggered which in turn tri-states the FETs.
+The LM20146 has built in under and over voltage comparators that control the power switches.
+Whenever there is an excursion in output voltage above the set OVP threshold, the part will terminate the present on-pulse, turn-on the low-side FET, and pull the PGOOD pin low.
+The low-side FET will remain on until either the FB voltage falls back into regulation or the zero cross detection is triggered which in turn tri-states the FETs.
 If the output reaches the UVP threshold the part will continue switching and the PGOOD pin will be asserted and go low.
-Typical values for the PGOOD resistor are on the order of $100 \text{ k}\Omega$ or less.
-To avoid false tripping during transient glitches the PGOOD pin has $16 \text{ } \mu \text{s}$ of built in deglitch time to both rising and falling edges.
+Typical values for the PGOOD resistor are on the order of 100 k $\Omega$ or less.
+To avoid false tripping during transient glitches the PGOOD pin has 16 $\mu$ s of built in deglitch time to both rising and falling edges.
+The powergood behavior for fault conditions is illustrated in Figure 27.